coder7475/learn-nginx/reverse_proxy.md

-# Nginx as Reverse Proxy
+## Set Nginx as Reverse Proxy in Ubuntu

+- A reverse proxy is the recommended method to expose an application backend server to the internet

+- From a client’s perspective, interacting with a reverse proxy is no different from interacting with the application server directly.

+#### Benefits of Reverse proxy

+- Security benefits in isolating the application server from direct internet access

+- The ability to centralize firewall protection

+- a minimized attack plane for common threats such as denial of service(DDos) attacks.

-## Reverse Proxy
+## What can Reverse Proxy Do?

 A reverse proxy sits in front of a server and can

-- Act as Load Balancer
 - Protect the origin servers from attacks by hiding it's IP addresses
 - Cache content for faster performance
 - Provide SSL encryption and decryption to and from the server
+- Act as Load Balancer

 ## Directive Needed